la-haute-societe/three-dee-boilerplate/README.md

 ```

 We use [three.js](http://threejs.org/) framework to abstract our 3D scenes and display them with WebGL.
-(waa and mediastream are webgl sub-dependencies)
+(waa and mediastream are webgl sub-dependencies).
 We also use the tween engine [gsap](http://greensock.com/gsap) from greensock for animations.

 ### Bower

-We use bower to install our dependencies.
+We use [bower](http://bower.io/) to install our dependencies.
 They are installed in the lib/ folder.
 To install bower dependencies, call this in the build/ folder :

 ```